Weekend Watercolour Workshop

 A chance for watercolourists of all levels to explore different approaches to watercolour painting in a friendly workshop environment.

 This course is for anyone interested in working with watercolour, either as a beginner or for those who have previous experience with the medium.
 All are welcome to sample from my personal take on this fascinating medium.

 What does this course cover

-To start with we will look at the different materials used and some artists who used the medium.
+To start with we will look at the history of Watercolour, different materials used and the main artists who used the medium, to the present day.

 A look at different paper surfaces that can be used to support watercolour.

 A look at different watercolour makes.